StevenJoel06/group10Graphics/README.md

 Licensed for use with the Unreal Engine only.
 1. Castle assets from the Unreal marketplace
-2. Various mega scans assets (You can change these to the ones you desire as they are mainly plants and foliage Without a custom license you cannot use to create sequels, remasters, or otherwise emulate the original game or use the original game’s trademarks, character names, or other IP to advertise or name your game.
+2. Various mega scans assets (You can change these to the ones you desire as they are mainly plants and foliage) Without a custom license you cannot use it to create sequels, remasters, or otherwise emulate the original game or use the original game’s trademarks, character names, or other IP to advertise or name your game.
 (Unreal Engine EULA applies)
 (Please note this applies to the Game Assets that refer to Electric Dreams, you can still use the project code and content to build your own Unreal Engine game)